continuous-dems/workshop-coastal-coupling-2026/modules/02b-inside-the-workflow/index.md

 A vertical transformation changes the **reference used to describe the elevation**.
 It does not change the physical terrain or seafloor.

-That standardization is essential before elevations from different sources can be stacked together.
+That standardization is essential before elevations from different sources can be integrated seamlessly together.
 :::

 ---